The Toyota Logo and some History behind this auto giant.

 The Toyota Logo

 The first logo for Toyota came about as the result of a public competition.
 It was also during this competition that the name “Toyota” was suggested to replace the name “Toyoda”.
-The company went with the results of the competition, changing their name to Toyota and choosing a blue and red, diamond-shaped emblem as the company’s very first logo.
+The company went with the results of the competition, changing its name to Toyota and choosing a blue and red, diamond-shaped emblem as the company’s very first logo.

 Toyota debuted the new logo on their luxury vehicle, the Celsior, in October of 1989.
 Shortly after that, the new logo was found on every Toyota vehicle in production.

 Design Elements of the Toyota Logo

 The Toyota logo may appear relatively simplistic at first glance, however, it contains several exciting and unique design elements.
 To see the meaning behind the Toyota logo, one need look no further than Toyota’s own explanation:

 “The two perpendicular ovals inside the larger oval represent the heart of the customer and the heart of the company.
 They are overlapped to represent a mutually beneficial relationship and trust between each other.
 The overlapping of the two perpendicular ovals inside the outer oval symbolizes “T” for Toyota, as well as a steering wheel, representing the vehicle itself.
 The outer oval symbolizes the world embracing Toyota.
 Each oval is contoured with different stroke thicknesses, similar to the “brush” art known in Japanese culture.”

 In addition to this, Toyota set out to design a logo that would be immediately recognizable and announce the presence of a Toyota vehicle on the road.
 To do this, Toyota designed the logo to look the same when viewed normally and when viewed inversed (as it would be when viewed through a rear-view mirror).
 This is an especially impressive feat when considering all the other messages the logo manages to incorporate.

 Even today, the Toyota logo stands unparalleled as one of the most complexly designed logos in the automotive industry, and Toyota is an excellent example of a company that has placed an immense amount of importance on their logo design.

 The Popularity of the Toyota Logo